MoochieJinks/MoochieJinks/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=moochiejinks&label=Profile%20views&color=0e75b6&style=flat" alt="moochiejinks" /> </p>

-- 🔭 Currently working on a solo-project titled Minimalist Closet.
-[A simple organization-centered application that is easy to use and modify.
-Minimalist Closet](https://github.com/MoochieJinks/Minimalist_Closet)
+- 🔭 Currently working on a solo-project titled Minimalist Closet: [A simple organization-centered application that is easy to use and modify.](https://github.com/MoochieJinks/Minimalist_Closet)

-- 🌱 I’m currently interested in learning about **Ruby on Rails, mongoDB, React Native, AWS**
+- 🌱 I’m currently interested in learning about: **Ruby on Rails, mongoDB, React Native, AWS**

-- 🖼 Delivered a successful checklist application to a client after 4 weeks of collaborative work with 5 fellow classmates [SuperStruct Paint Co.](https://github.com/HOZ1997/paint-group-project)
+- 🖼 Delivered a successful checklist application to a client after 4 weeks of collaborative work with 5 fellow classmates: [SuperStruct Paint Co.](https://github.com/HOZ1997/paint-group-project)

-- 🍎 I’m also working with API integration for applications, starting with Spotify API using OAuth 2.0 [Spotify Stats.](https://github.com/MoochieJinks/Playlist_Info)
+- 🍎 I’m also working with API integration for applications, starting with Spotify API using OAuth 2.0: [Spotify Stats.](https://github.com/MoochieJinks/Playlist_Info)

 - 👨‍💻 All of my professional experience can be seen on LinkedIn! [https://www.linkedin.com/in/harrison-browning/](https://www.linkedin.com/in/harrison-browning/)